6shihab/apache-mysql-k8s/README.md

-first execute mysql-k8s using kubectl apply -f <file-name> one by one then simpletodo-deployment.yaml and others
+first execute mysql-k8s using kubectl apply -f mysql-k8s/ then simpletodo-deployment.yaml and z